Neuroscience of Equanimity: Mastering Your Emotions

 2. When you notice yourself getting triggered, take a pause and a few deep breaths.
 This simple act of conscious breathing helps shift the brain from reactive “fight-or-flight” mode to responsive “rest-and-digest” mode, allowing you to approach the situation with greater clarity and calm.

-4. Cultivate self-compassion by treating yourself with the same kindness and understanding you would offer a good friend.
+4. Cultivate self-compassion by offering yourself with the same kindness and understanding you would offer a good friend.
 When you’re struggling with difficult emotions or setbacks, remind yourself that these experiences are a normal part of the human journey.
 This helps counteract the brain’s negativity bias and promotes emotional resilience.

 5. Set clear, achievable goals that align with your values and vision for cultivating equanimity.
 Goal setting can provide a structured framework for your personal growth journey, helping you stay focused and motivated as you work on developing greater emotional balance.
 Break down larger goals into smaller, manageable steps to build confidence and maintain momentum.